helminthiases/networks/README.md

   > Point B: (*longitude* 33.872115, *latitude* -2.0317217)

-&nbsp; &nbsp; &nbsp; &nbsp; can have different site identification codes.
+&nbsp; &nbsp; &nbsp; &nbsp; generally have different site identification codes.

 * Many observations do not have a site identification code.